 Clubs at ECTC are started with the expressed interest of three or more students.
 If you wish to learn more about starting a new club contact Professor Chuck Spataro in room 129 of the RPC building or email email@example.com

 The American Design Drafting Association is a national nonprofit professional organization that offers membership to students of design drafting programs.
 Students enrolled in Computer Aided Design and Drafting, and Engineering programs are eligible for student membership:

-The Acoustic Guitar Club meets every Friday from 1:00-2:00 p.m. in room 121 of the James S. Owen (JSO) building.
+The Acoustic Guitar Club meets every Monday from 2:00 to 3:00 p.m. in room 121 of the James S. Owen (JSO) building.
 The guitar club is designed for guitarists of all ability levels.
 It's a great place to meet and make connections with your fellow guitarists.
 You must provide your own acoustic guitar and have a great attitude.
 All acoustic instruments, not just guitars, are welcome.

 ECTC Chorus is a special interest organization for learning and recreation and is also a one-hour credit class that can be repeated for a total of 4 credits.
 Anyone who enjoys singing is welcome to join.
 Choristers sing music in a variety of styles.
 Each semester, the students participate in a Variety Show and a more formal concert.
 Practices are held twice a week.